 What Is Experian Boost?

-Most lenders use the FICO score to determine whether to grant you a loan and at what interest rates and terms.
+Boosting your FICO score is important because most lenders use your FICO score to determine whether to grant you a loan and at what interest rates and terms.
 In general, the higher the score, the more competitive loans you will qualify for, and the lower the interest rate and more favorable terms you will receive.

-Of those using Experian Boost, 61% increased their credit score by an average of 13 points.
+Experian claims that 61% of people using Experian Boost increased their credit score by an average of 13 points.
 In addition, 64% of the service's users were able to improve their FICO score from very poor (579 or below) to fair (580–669).

 How Experian Boost Works